manavj11/Doc-Analysis-v1/Readme.md

 ## 🔑 Interpreting Results

 The script prints the top words for each found topic.
-You interpret these words to manually assign a label.
+You interpret these words to manually assign a label within the main script.
+Then you verify your model by checking against any one document within the data.

 | Example Topic | Top Words | Assigned Label |
 | :---: | :--- | :--- |
 | **Topic 1** | drug, trial, dose, patient | **Pharmacology** |
 | **Topic 2** | heart, artery, surgery, blood | **Cardiology** |

+Hope this gives you an insight into a real world use case of ML!